Command line usage

 Start a local server

-Typically you will want to open the site in your browser so you can start a local server by adding the --serve (or -s) argument:
+Typically you will want to start a local server and open the site in your browser.
+To do that, add the --serve (or -s) argument:

 There's the deno task serve task as an alias.

-This command initializes a local web server and starts watching changes of your site.
-So after changing anything, Lume will rebuild the site and reload your browser automatically with the new changes.
-The local server use the port 3000 by default but you can change it with the --port argument.
+This command initializes a local web server and starts watching the changes of the source files.
+If you edit any file, Lume will detect this change, rebuild the site and refresh your browser automatically.
+The local server use the port 3000 by default but you can change it with the --port (or -p) argument.
 For example:

 To watch changes without starting a local server, use the --watch argument: